Curriculum

 Further Lay Practices

-- Basic cleansing ritual.
+- Basic ritual for cleansing and protection.

 - Mokuyoku Saho (cold water ablution practice).